 On average, Hiya observed a 4.89% increase in call pickup rates overall while the checkmark was present.

-CONCLUSIONS
+Conclusions

 Further analysis is pending to determine if the number’s existing call profile (a “caller ID” name) or business industry was more effective than others.

 But overall, this is taken to reinforce the positive impact a certified marker can potentially have on pickup rates for verified calls.

+Study #4: Iconography Impact Test

+Study Description

+Hiya selected two test strings “Possible Fraud” and “Fake Number”, and created 8 mockups of an incoming call screen, 4 with each string.
+Each string was paired with one of four possible flagged icons: no icon, a red stop sign, a yellow triangle, and an “unknown person” icon.